danmayer/danmayer.github.com/_posts/2018-07-18-lead-dev-conf-london.md

 # The Most Important Part, Stickers

 Seriously, thanks to all the sponsors and friends handing out stickers.
 I love collecting stickers at conferences to come back and cover my climbing wall.
 I am building a large collage covering the entire climbing wall in layers of stickers.
 After returning from a conference I always have a huge collection of stickers to use, which is great.
-In this case I basically was able to make an entire tile of my climbing wall a #leaddevlondon tile full of stickers I picked up during the trip.
+In this case, I basically was able to make an entire tile of my climbing wall a #leaddevlondon tile full of stickers I picked up during the trip.

 ![leaddev london stickers](/assets/img/leaddev_london/stickers_1.jpg)